mRzadzinski/music-album-memo/README.md

 * Click each card only once to win
 * Build random decks from pool of 30 albums
 * See your current score and best score
-* Check all albums at once in the separate tab
+* Check all albums at once in separate tab

 ## Technologies
 * React